Shubham-Upadhyay17/StreamAPI/README.md

 - [x] Flatten the list of list
 - [x] Find the first non empty string in a list
-- [x] Find the second highest element present in the list using streams
+- [x] Find the second highest element present in the list using streams --

-" "
 **Intermediate**
+--
 - [x] Sort list of employees by salary
-- [ ] Calculate the average age of a list of person objects using java streams
+- [x] Calculate the average age of a list of person objects using java streams
-- [ ] Partition numbers in odd and even lists
+- [x] Partition numbers in odd and even lists
-- [ ] Count occurrences of each element in a list
-- [ ] Group employees by department and calculate average salary
+- [x] Group employees by department and calculate average salary
+- [x] Find the highest paid employee in each department
+- [x] find all departments with more than one employee
+- [x] Find department with the highest average salary
+- [x] Find most frequent character in the string
+- [x] Find first non repeating character in the string